Minnesota considers blocking 'nudify' apps that use AI to make explicit images without consent

 Experts on AI law caution the proposal might be unconstitutional on free speech grounds.

 The lead author, Democratic Sen. Erin Maye Quade, said additional restrictions are necessary because AI technology has advanced so rapidly.
 Her bill would require the operators of “nudification” sites and apps to turn them off to people in Minnesota or face civil penalties up to $500,000 “for each unlawful access, download, or use.”
-Developers would need to figure out how to exclude Minnesota users.
+Developers would need to figure out how to turn off the function for Minnesota users.

 It’s not just the dissemination that’s harmful to victims, she said.
 It’s the fact that these images exist at all.